What Is a Closed Mortgage?

-A closed mortgage, like all mortgages, is little more than a structured plan to finance a home or property.
-Essentially a set of rules the lender puts forth that you will need to agree to and follow in order for them to lend you the money.
-Each type of mortgage comes with its own specific set of rules and for “Closed Mortgages”, you can expect to see the following.
+A closed mortgage, like all mortgages, is essentially a structured plan to finance a home or property.
+It's a set of rules the lender puts forth that you will need to agree to in order for them to lend you the money.
+Each type of mortgage comes with its own specific set of rules, and for closed mortgages, you can expect to see the following:

-- Prepayment Limitations: Closed mortgages have limits on how much you are allowed to pay off of the loan, per calendar year, without penalty.
-You will still have the option to make larger payments on your loan, however, once you supersede the amount set forth your additional payment is often subject to additional interest rates and fees since you will be operating outside the rules of your Closed Mortgage.
+1. Prepayment Limitations: Closed mortgages have limits on how much you are allowed to pay off annually without penalty.
+You still have the option to make larger payments, but once you exceed the limit set in your agreement, additional payments are subject to prepayment penalties.

-- Variable or Fixed Rates: Lastly You will have the option to choose between a fixed or variable rate interest option.
+4. Variable or Fixed Rates: You will have the option to choose between a fixed or variable interest rate option.

-- Fixed rate interest is exactly how it sounds: your interest rate is fixed at a set point for the duration of your loan.
+• Fixed rate interest is exactly how it sounds: your rate is set for the duration of your term.

-- Variable rate interest is slightly more complicated as your interest rate will be tethered to the Bank of Canada's prime interest rate which can fluctuate substantially.
+• Variable rate interest is tied to the Bank of Canada's prime interest rate and can fluctuate substantially.

-Another way to put it, lending institutions will offer you a better interest rate provided you agree NOT to pay off your loan too quickly.
-Should you choose to pay down your loan faster, that's not a problem either because they will recoup their losses through prepayment penalties.
+Another way to look at it: lenders will offer you a better interest rate provided you agree not to pay off your loan too quickly.
+Should you choose to pay it down faster, they'll recoup their losses through prepayment penalties.

 Comparison of Closed and Open Mortgage Options